-Seminar: Buddhist Texts in Classical Languages (3 units)
+Seminar.
+Buddhist Texts in Canonical Languages

-Prerequisites(s): REL500 or 600 (waived for BC); Language proficiency required for all students
+Prerequisite(s): REL500 or 600 (waived for BC); Language proficiency required for all students

 A study of selected texts in Pali, Sanskrit, Classical Chinese, or Tibetan, supplemented with relevant secondary scholarship.
 Topic to be announced each semester.